pujaagarwal5263/Heart-Disease-Prediction/README.md

       <li> 1: Flatsloping: minimal change (typical healthy heart), </li>
      <li> 2: Downslopins: signs of unhealthy heart, </li>
 </ul>
-12. ca - number of major vessels (0-3) colored by flourosopy,
+12. ca - number of major vessels (values 0-3) colored by flourosopy,
 <ul>
     <li>colored vessel means the doctor can see the blood passing through,</li>
      <li> the more blood movement the better (no clots), </li>
     </ul>
-13. thal - thalium stress result,
+13. thal - thalium stress result, values(1,2,3)
 <ul>
     <li> 1,3: normal, </li>
     <li> 6: fixed defect: used to be defect but ok now, </li>